stephanbm/holt-soundboard.github.io/README.md

 and ounting!

-*For the bset experience, use chrome on the android.*
+*For the best experience, use chrome on the android.*